scipy-conference/scipy_proceedings/papers/trai/trai.rst

 to extend the infrared people detection application by integrating it with NVIDIA's Deepstream SDK.
-While this SDK brings further optimization to our model's inference performance and optimize the image flow along the inference pipeline by transfering the image on GPU for any kind of preprocessing required before it enters the model and even allowing us to serve multipple images, from multipple cameras, without a very drastic change in the model's inference speed.
-Even though these functionalities are important, we were intersted by another functionality which the Deepstream SDk supports, this being the fact that is able to provide communication with a server and transmit the output of the neural network's model, which runs on the Jetson platform, to the server, for further data processing.
+While this SDK brings further optimization to our model's inference performance and optimize the image flow along the inference pipeline by transferring the image on GPU for any kind of preprocessing required before it enters the model and even allowing us to serve multiple images, from multiple cameras, without a very drastic change in the model's inference speed.
+Even though these functionalities are important, we were interested by another functionality which the Deepstream SDk supports, this being the fact that is able to provide communication with a server and transmit the output of the neural network's model, which runs on the Jetson platform, to the server, for further data processing.